Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 As a mom and dietitian, I definitely feel the pressure of figuring out how to get toddlers to eat veggies and just a wider variety of food in general.

-Fruits seem to come easily as a healthy snack idea, but getting a toddler to eat veggies can be challenging due to their different taste and texture.
+Fruits seem to come easily as a healthy snack idea, but getting a toddler to eat veggies can be challenging due to their different taste and textures.

-These are normal stages of development for many kids, and hopefully the tricks and vegetables ideas for toddlers below will be helpful for you.
+These are normal stages of development for many kids, and hopefully, the tricks and ideas for how to get toddlers to eat veggies below will be helpful for you.

 Figuring out how to get kids to eat vegetables is a valid concern for many parents.